theotchlx/A-SABR/README.md

 The SPSN based algorithms create shortest-path tree rather than single paths and consider the bundle metrics (prioirty and size) during tree computation to ensure at most one tree computation per bundle.
 A tree can be reused as long as the bundles to schedule show less constraining metrics (e.g. lower priority and smaller size) in comparison to the bundle metrics that were used to construct the present tree.

 The CGR based algorithms create single destination routes and do not consider the bundle metrics for path computation.
-Several path construction might be required for a single bundle scheduling and they rely more extensively on route selection (as expected by the SABR standard).
+Several path constructions might be required for a single bundle scheduling and they rely more extensively on route selection (as expected by the SABR standard).

 The algorithms are based on 3 pathfinding techniques :
 - NodeGraph : Dijkstra with node to node tracking.